 Or, add a little pizzazz to an ordinary Saturday morning – surprise the family with an extraordinarily special (and easy) breakfast treat.
 I promise, no one will be able to stay in bed once the aroma begins to waft through the house!

-I would be remiss however, not to include a warning with this recipe: once the family/friends taste these incredibly delicious, pecan-studded, melt-in-your-mouth scones drizzled with the sweet, maple-infused glaze, they’ll be requesting them again and again!
+I would be remiss however, not to include a warning with this recipe: once the family/friends taste these incredibly delicious, Ridiculously Easy Maple Pecan Scones, they’ll be requesting them again and again!
 And again!

 - For the scones: